fivetran/dbt_apple_store/DECISIONLOG.md

 ## Subscriptions Report
 This model will **not** tie out to the Apple UI's Subscriptions as there currently isn't a clear way to map the current subscription events to how Apple calculates and group their events together. [(source)](https://help.apple.com/app-store-connect/#/itc484ef82a0)

+## Standard vs Detailed Reports
+Apple offers 2 versions of daily reports, standard and detailed.
+We chose to develop our data models with the standard reports.
+According to the [Apple documentation](https://developer.apple.com/documentation/analytics-reports/app-installs), standard reports include fields not easily related to uniquely identifiable user data.
+In other words, standard reports aggregate data to protect user privacy by ensuring that only summary-level, thresholded metrics are exposed, making it harder to re-identify individual users.
+Detailed reports include all fields and also include additional privacy measures for the data, to help protect uniquely identifiable information for individuals.
+In other words, certain records from detailed reports may be withheld if aggregate counts are too low and present a risk of privacy exposure.
+Therefore, we chose to work with the standard reports, in order to avoid potential undercounting.